 “Them. . .” he repeated and sighed big.

 The alcohol was drowning my senses in successive waves and my usual sharpness was evading me.

 What were we talking about again?

-I could hear the sober version of myself screaming at me to shut my mouth, shrieking in my ear that I was about to ruin everything, but that woman was so distant right now, a thousand miles away, her volume on mute. . .
+At this point, I could hear the sober version of myself screaming at me to shut my mouth, shrieking in my ear that I was about to ruin everything, but that woman was so distant right now, a thousand miles away, the volume on mute. . .

 “‘Them’, who is ‘them’, tell me what they did to you, Fiona,” Jesse probed softly.

 “Just. . .some guys,” I yawned.
 “Some mean guys.
 Meanies.
 I hate them.”

 A sudden defensiveness came over me.

 My eyes narrowed as the interrogation started to zero too close to home.
 “This isn’t fair,” I slurred.
 “I’m drunk.”
 I tried to get up.

 “No!”
 Jesse whined sharply, grabbing my wrist.
 “Please, Fiona we were just starting to get somewhere, don’t shut down on me now.”